Runlane

 Release means the task is not done yet, but nothing failed.
 It is business waiting.

-Use release when the next correct action is to wait for external state: a report is still processing, a payment is pending, an invoice is not ready, or a provider tells you to check again later.
+Use release when the next correct action is to wait for external state: a report is still processing, a payment is pending, an invoice is not ready, another run must finish first, or a provider tells you to check again later.

 Releases increment release counters, not failure counters.
-Core records run.released, clears the lease, sets status to released, and stores the resume time in runAt.
-Released runs become due again at that resume time.
+Core records run.released, clears the lease, sets status to released, and stores a durable wait condition.
+A time release stores runAt; signal and run-completion releases wait for the matching event and may also carry a timeout fallback.

 import { task } from '@runlane/core'